SulmanK/concept_visualizer/docs/backend/api/routes/concept_storage/storage_routes.md

 - `logo_description`: Original text description of the logo
 - `theme_description`: Original text description of the theme
 - `image_url`: URL to the generated base image
+- `has_variations`: Whether the concept has color variations
+- `variations_count`: Number of available color variations
+- `is_refinement`: Whether this is a refinement of another concept
+- `original_concept_id`: ID of the original concept if this is a refinement
 - `color_variations`: Array of color palette variations with images

 **URL Generation:** If a stored concept or color variation doesn't have a pre-generated URL, this endpoint will generate a signed URL on-the-fly.